cybertraining-dsc/hid-sample/technology/README.md

 hid-sample, but modify them.
 If we find sample files from hid-sample in your github repository we will deduct points.

-After you modified your files you want to make a test compile with
+After you have modified your files you want to make a test compile with

     cd ~/github/cloudmesh-community/hid-sp18-999/technology
     make

 You will see that in dest a pdf file is created that you can look at

-You will need in technology all five abstracts with the filename
+You will need in all five abstracts in the technology folder.
+Each file name should have the following format:

     abstract-<technology>.tex